OCA/bank-payment/account_banking_pain_base/README.rst

 This module depends on :
 - account_banking_payment_export

-This modules are parts of the OCA/bank-payment suite.
+This module is part of the OCA/bank-payment suite.

 Configuration
 =============